-September, mortality in Portugal increased again in comparison with these European countries.
-In the following weeks, mortality has decreased in Portugal and in week 39 went below mortality level of this group of European countries.
-In the last two weeks, the excess of mortality in Portugal has increased again in comparison with these European countries.
+weeks, mortality has decreased in Portugal and in week 39 went below mortality level of this group of European countries.
+In weeks 40 to 42, the excess of mortality in Portugal has increased again in comparison with these European countries.
+In week 43 (October 19th to 25th), Portugal's mortality is again lower than that of the European countries considered.